Doist/remark-application-links/README.md

 We're maintaining a [changelog](./CHANGELOG.md) in this repository.
 Our versioning follows [semantic versioning](https://semver.org/).

+## Releasing

+A new version of remark-application-links is published both on npm and GitHub Package Registry whenever a new release on GitHub is created.
+A GitHub Action will automatically perform all the necessary steps.

+The Action will release the version number that's specified inside the `package.json`'s `version` field so make sure that it reflects the version you want to publish.
+Additionally, the Action can be triggered manually in case something went wrong in the automation.

 ## Contributing

 Contributions are welcome.
 Check our [contributing guide](./CONTRIBUTING.md).